Azasakhe/Netflix/How-to-export-and-sync-tv-shows-and-movies-in-Kodi-library.md

 So in add-on settings, go to Library page and:
 - Turn on `Enable custom library folder`
 - Click on `Custom library path`, to set up your preferred folder
+- Select your preferred path (in the path selection window press the back button several times to have full access)
+- Create a new folder like "Netflix exported", where within it the add-on will create two new subfolders _shows_ and _movies_

 **WARNING: If this setting is changed after you have already exported tv shows or movies, you must reset the database data!
 This implies the loss of all exports!<br/>**